ovh/docs/pages/platform/public-cloud/faq_pci/guide.en-sg.md

 Please read our guide on [Creating and connecting to your first Public Cloud instance](/pages/platform/public-cloud/public-cloud-first-steps).

-### I lost or I want to change my SSH key, how to proceed ?
+### I lost or I want to change my SSH key, how to proceed?

 If you can no longer log in after losing your private key, you will need to change your instance's public key by switching it to rescue mode.